Pros

 • Highly proportionate - seats in parliament broadly match how many votes each party receives

-• With a lower barrier to entry, new parties can start and be successful if the larger parties do not understand new social issues
+• With a lower barrier to entry, new parties can start and be successful if established parties do not understand new social issues

 • Voters get to choose which MP they want to interact with, and can choose according to subject specialism, party affiliation etc

-• The system was simple to use.
-Voters mark one X for their first-choice party
+• Closed list system is simple to use - voters mark one X for their first-choice party

-• Easy to count on a regional scale and it was relatively easy for voters to understand how votes convert to seats
+• Easy to count on a regional scale and relatively easy for voters to understand how votes convert to seats

 Cons

-• Encourages the formation of lots of parties (many countries use legal thresholds, generally 4 or 5% to stop parties with very low support winning seats)
+• Can encourage the formation of many small parties (many countries use legal thresholds, generally 4% or 5%, to stop parties with very low support winning seats)

-• The larger the regions the less strong is the constituency link (Israel and Netherlands have one national constituency)
+• The larger the region is, the less strong is the constituency link (Israel and the Netherlands have a single national constituency)

-• [Closed lists] Voter has no choice or influence over individual MPs elected and MPs may not be local - often a weaker constituency link
+• [Closed lists] The voter has no choice or influence over individual MPs elected and MPs may not be local - often a weaker constituency link

 • Allocating seats by the d’Hondt method somewhat favours the larger parties